vedph/gve-doc/docs/model/snapshot-sample.md

 ## Operations

 [Operations](./textual.md#operations) are objects inside an `operations` array property.
 They are listed in their order of application.

-Here I am listing one at a time, preceded by its essential text-based representation (which covers only a subset of its properties, but is useful for quick data entry or diagnostic purposes).
+Here I am going to list them one at a time, preceded by its essential text-based representation (which covers only a subset of its properties, but is useful for quick data entry or diagnostic purposes).

 ### Delete Z